Glynk/Milo-iOS-SDK/README.md

 ## Hooking the Milo SDK icon on the Nestaway app

-On the Controller where you will open Milo,
+On the Controller where you will open Milo, Always set `Milo MainVc` in  `NavigationController` and use present.
+Don't use push.

 ```
-#!swift
+import MiloSdk

+...
+...
+...

+  @IBAction func btnMiloSdkOnClick(_ sender: UIButton) {
         if let vc = MiloSDK.shared.getMainVC() {
             let navVC = UINavigationController.init(rootViewController: vc)
             self.present(navVC, animated: true, completion: nil)
         }
+  }

 ```

-Always set `Milo MainVc` in  `NavigationController` and use present.
-Don't use push.

 In case you have any issues please contact sdkissues@glynk.com.